teeframe/protocol-documentation/src/packets/snaps-concept.md

 <!-- **Another important thing is to understand when you, as a server, should send certain snap items.** For that, on the [Snap Items](./../snap/snap-items.md) page, for each item there is a specification of when you should send it. -->

-## String Packing To Snap Items

-There is one snap item that contains a string, the ***CLIENT INFO***.
-The way you pack strings to this snap differs from the default since the snap payload can only contain integers.

-You will need to convert the string with a fixed size into multiple integers using a specific method.
-You can find the implementation of the pack and unpack of [the method here](https://github.com/teeworlds/teeworlds/blob/0.6/src/game/gamecore.h#L72-L104).

 ## Calculating CRC

 CRC (Cyclic Redundancy Check) is the value used to check the integrity of the snap payload.
 To calculate the snap CRC, you can implement the following pseudo-code: